This Post has 20 Quick And Easy Elf On The Shelf ideas great for last minute or a lazy night.

 Your Elf on the Shelf Raids The Closets

-Consider having the elf have a quick raid of Barbie’s closet and try on her clothes.
-Scattered some clothes around the elf create a bit of “mess”.
-Alternatively, if you don’t have Barbie or doll clothes readily available a quick stop at a thrift or Dollar store for some cheap and easy doll items.
+Consider having the elf raid Barbie’s closet and try on her clothes.
+Scattered clothes around the elf create a bit of “mess.”
+Alternatively, if you don’t have Barbie or doll clothes readily available, make a quick stop at a thrift or Dollar store for some cheap and easy doll items.
 Either sell or donate after Christmas.

 Elf On The Shelf gets breakfast ready